-BETTER DETAIL environmental performance of a building it's vital to understand the impact of every product that goes into it.
+BETTER DETAIL When calculating the environmental performance of a building it's vital to understand the impact of every product that goes into it.
 And that means knowing about their lifecycle assessment (LCA).
 Where will you go to find out more?
 Yes, indeed.
 An EPD.